cfpwastaken/cowscript/README.md

 ## Installing

+0. Install Node.js
 1. Clone the repository: `git clone https://github.com/cfpwastaken/cowscript` or `gh repo clone cfpwastaken/cowscript`
 2. Open the `cowscript` folder in your terminal and run `npm install`
+3. Install typescript if you haven't already: `npm install -g typescript`
+4. Run `tsc` to compile the code
-3. Then run `npm link` so you can use the cow command in your terminal.
+5. Then run `npm link` so you can use the cow command in your terminal.

 ## Documentation